 This series takes apart this new phenomenon triggered by technology and information’s exponential growth:

 Part 1 looks at the paid propaganda taking over social media;

 Part 2 takes apart the new information ecosystem, its impact on human behavior, and how its weaknesses could be exploited; and,

-Part 3 focuses on 26 fake accounts on Facebook, which together extend to a network that influences more than 970,000 accounts.
+Part 3 focuses on 26 fake accounts on Facebook, which together extend to a network that influences at least 3 million other accounts.

 Weaponizing the internet